r-gaia-cs/bc/novice/python/04-cond.md

 <div class="">
-<p>That's a bit better—but now the contrast between the colors isn't great enough.
-And there still aren't very many fuchsia cells: we may want to widen the band around the mean that gets that color.</p>
+<p>That&#39;s a bit better&mdash;but now the contrast between the colors isn&#39;t great enough.
+And there still aren&#39;t very many fuchsia cells: we may want to widen the band around the mean that gets that color.</p>
-<p>We could rewrite our loop a third time, but the right thing to do is to put our code in a function so that we can experiment with bands and colors more easily.</p>
+<p>We could rewrite our loop a third time,
+but the right thing to do is to put our code in a function so that we can experiment with bands and colors more easily.</p>
 </div>